 Ticket & visitor tips

 One ticket is all you need.
-A standard adult ticket costs €17 in 2024 with concessions available and under 12s going free.
+A standard adult ticket cost €17 last time with concessions available and under 12s going free.

-- Tickets are easy to get hold of.
-On the day itself, you can, for example:
+- Tickets were easy to get hold of.
+On the day itself, you could, for example:

 - …purchase one from the traditional information point on Maria-Theresien-Platz (between the Naturhistorisches and Kunsthistorisches museums)